Privileged access management compliance through the eyes of an auditor

 To see where you stand, first, run an internal audit of your privileged account security.
 Run Delinea’s free Least Privilege Discovery Tool and gets a comprehensive summary report highlighting your risks.

-Compare how your privileged account security maps to compliance requirements for your organization.
+Compare how your privileged access management solution and privileged account security maps to compliance requirements for your organization.
 Some regulations are highly prescriptive while others provide broad guidelines and leave the details up to you.
 Make sure you know the requirements for compliance so you can be prepared when the auditors arrive.